alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-25-speeding-up-beaker-on-a-mac-using-squidman.md

 By a curious coincidence I had actually fixed the $BEAKER_PACKAGE_PROXY functionality for Yum-based platforms in Beaker-rspec myself in [this](https://github.com/puppetlabs/beaker/pull/983/files) PR.

 I mention this because I noted at the time that $BEAKER_PACKAGE_PROXY looked broken in the same way for Debian-based platforms (and not to mention other platforms like AIX etc.).
 Consider this a heads-up if youâ€™re trying to get this procedure to work on say Ubuntu; you may need to send in a patch similar to the one I sent in for the Red Hat plaforms.

+_Update: Thanks to [Steven Bambling](https://github.com/smbambling) for pointing out that SquidMan is also available as a Homebrew Cask._